mlal83/Braydon/README.md

 11. Choose GitHub as the deployment method.
 12. Search for your repository and click the "Connect" button.
 13. Ensure "Main" is selected and click the "Deploy" button.
-14. Once deployment is complete, click the "View" button to see your app.
+14. Once deployment is complete, click the "View" button to see app.

 ## Testing